-A builder can now charge a VAT rate of 5%, compared with the standard rate of 20%, on work to renovate a house that has been empty for three years.
+A builder can now charge a VAT rate of five per cent, compared with the standard rate of 20 per cent, on work to renovate a house that has been empty for three years.

 You may want to consider letting your property yourself or through a managing agent.